Day 1: Anuradhapuwa, The great Stupa of Ruwanwelisaya

 Practical Information

-- Visiting Hours: The site is open from 7:00 AM to 6:00 PM.
-Visiting during the early morning or late afternoon is recommended.
+Visiting Hours: The site remains open from 7:00 AM to 6:00 PM.
+It’s recommended to come in the early morning or late afternoon.

-- Dress Code: Visitors should dress modestly, with white or light-colored clothing preferred.
+Dress Code: Visitors should dress simply, and in white or very light colors.

-- Entry Fee: There is no fixed entry fee, but donations for the upkeep of the site are appreciated.
+Entry Fee: There is no fixed entry fee, but a donation towards the upkeep of the site will be appreciated.

 Travel Tips